Klimsang/Klimsang/README.md

 <br>

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Wazuh Home Lab
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Krita
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Game Design
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Cybersecurity and Technology Policy
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: ...
 -->